Delta Module Two / Module One and Two course – full-time

 How much does it cost?

-These fees include the Cambridge entry fee for Module Two (currently 135 GBP).
-The Cambridge entry fee for Module One (115 GBP) is payable to the centre where you sit the exam.
+These fees include the Cambridge entry fee for Module Two (currently 140 GBP).
+The exam fee for Module One is payable to the centre where you sit the exam.
+At our centre exam fee for candidates who do a Module One course with us is 650 PLN.
+The fee for external candidates is 890 PLN.

 See Dates and fees for further details.